-As of December 28, 2012, our total cash and cash equivalents were \$94.8 million.
-Approximately \$31.9 million, or 33.6% of our total cash and cash equivalents, was held by entities domiciled in the United States.
-The remaining balance of \$62.9 million or 66.4% was held by entities outside the United States.
-Of the amount of cash and cash equivalents held by our foreign subsidiaries at December 28, 2012, \$49.3 million was held in jurisdictions where our undistributed earnings are indefinitely reinvested, and would be subject to U.S. taxes if repatriated.
+As of March 29, 2013, our total cash and cash equivalents were \$92.9 million.
+Approximately \$26.1 million, or 28.1% of our total cash and cash equivalents, was held by entities domiciled in the United States.
+The remaining balance of \$66.8 million, or 71.9%, was held by entities outside the United States.
+Of the amount of cash and cash equivalents held by our foreign subsidiaries at March 29, 2013, \$53.7 million was held in jurisdictions where our undistributed earnings are indefinitely reinvested, and would be subject to U.S. taxes if repatriated.

-As of December 28, 2012, our principal sources of liquidity consisted of the \$94.8 million in cash and cash equivalents, \$23.8 million of available credit under our current \$40.0 million credit facility with SVB, and future collections of receivables from customers.
+As of March 29, 2013, our principal sources of liquidity consisted of the \$92.9 million in cash and cash equivalents, \$24.4 million of available credit under our current \$40.0 million credit facility with SVB, and future collections of receivables from customers.
 We regularly require letters of credit from some customers that request extended payment terms up to one year or more.
 From time to time, these letters of credit are discounted without recourse shortly after shipment occurs in order to meet immediate liquidity requirements and to reduce our credit and sovereign risk.
 Historically our primary sources of liquidity have been cash flows from operations, credit facilities and cash proceeds from sale of our equity securities.
-During the first two quarters of fiscal 2013, our total cash and cash equivalents decreased by \$1.2 million primarily due to \$3.5 million million cash provided by operating activities, \$3.6 million of cash used for capital expenditures, and \$2.1 million repayment on our long-term debt.
+During the first three quarters of fiscal 2013, our total cash and cash equivalents decreased by \$3.1 million primarily due to \$5.9 million of cash used for capital expenditures and \$3.1 million repayment on our long-term debt, partially offset by \$5.5 million of cash provided by operating activities.

-Cash provided by operating activities was \$3.5 million in the first two quarters of fiscal 2013 primarily due to a decrease in unbilled costs of \$9.1 million, an increase in customer advance payments and unearned income of \$11.4 million, an increase in reserve for uncertain tax positions of \$11.4 million, and taking into account our net loss of \$7.5 million adjusted by non-cash expense items of \$10.3 million, but was partially offset by an increase in receivables of \$10.3 million and a net decrease in accounts payable and accrued expenses of \$18.0 million.
-The decrease in unbilled costs was due to the completion of customer projects during the period.
-The increase in customer advance payments and unearned income was due to the timing of revenue recognition on several large contracts.
-Our accounts receivable increased during the first two quarters of fiscal 2013 primarily due to a larger volume of billings in the period.
-The decrease in accounts payable and accrued expenses was primarily due to the timing of disbursements.
-We also used \$1.3 million in cash during the first two quarters of fiscal 2013 related to restructuring liabilities.
+Cash provided by operating activities was \$5.5 million in the first three quarters of fiscal 2013, primarily due to decreases in receivables of \$8.5 million and in inventories of \$12.1 million, an increase in reserve for uncertain tax positions of \$11.9 million, and taking into account our net loss of \$9.2 million adjusted by non-cash expense items of \$16.6 million, but was partially offset by decreases in accounts payable and accrued expenses of \$21.3 million, in customer advance payments and unearned income of \$6.7 million, and in accrued income taxes of \$3.2 million.
+Our accounts receivable decreased during the first three quarters of fiscal 2013 primarily due to strong collections from customers and a smaller volume of billings in the third quarter of fiscal 2013.
+The decrease in inventory was due to improvement of supply chain efficiency and a reduction in deferred cost of sales due to timing of revenue recognition on several large contracts.
+The decrease in accounts payable and accrued expenses was primarily due to the timing of payments to our contract manufacturers and suppliers.
+The decrease in customer advance payments and unearned income was due to the timing of revenue recognition on several large contracts.
+We also used \$1.6 million in cash during the first three quarters of fiscal 2013 related to restructuring liabilities.